OpenLMIS/openlmis-ref-distro/docs/source/conventions/serviceHealth.rst

 To make use of this in OpenLMIS v3 architecture we will:

 #.
-Add Spring Boot Actuater to our Service.
+Add Spring Boot Actuator to our Service.
 #.
 Enable the :code:`/health` endpoint.
 #.
 Register this endpoint with Consul as a health check.